 If the novel coronavirus levels are relatively low in your community, then it's reasonable to consider a meal outdoors, provided you take some safety precautions.

-One big one is dining only with people who are in your immediate household, or part of your quarantine "pod."
+If you're not fully vaccinated, consider dining only with people who are in your immediate household, or part of your quarantine "pod."
 (Pods act as an extension of your household — people within this small extended network hold off on following social distancing guidelines with each other, while still observing them with anyone not in the pod.)

-Don't use an outdoor restaurant as a way to catch up with friends you haven't seen since pre-lockdown.
+If you've gotten the COVID shot, the CDC says you can gather maskless with other people.
+But if you haven't, don't use an outdoor restaurant as a way to catch up with friends you haven't seen since pre-lockdown.

 "There's no way to safely social distance when you're eating together at the same table," points out Robert Quigley, MD, an infectious disease specialist at International SOS, a global medical and travel security services company.

-If you want to see other pals, grab takeout and meet for a socially distanced dinner date (read, at least six feet apart) in your backyard.
+If you want to see other pals, grab takeout and meet for a socially distanced dinner date (read: at least six feet apart) in your backyard.

 3. Pick a Restaurant Carefully